gomboc/g2-compressor/README.md

 G2 Compressor
 =============

-G2 Compressor concats and compress js and css files.
+Concat and compress js and css files.

 Contributors
 ------------